5 Easy Ways to Reuse Plastic Bottles for Science Activities

 Both reusing and recycling plastic water bottles, drink containers and laundry jugs are a great way for reducing waste and preserving resources, but reusing is generally considered to be better than recycling for a few reasons:

-- Reusing avoids the energy, natural resources, and monetary resources required for recycling: When you reuse an item, you’re able to extend its lifespan and keep it out of the waste stream, which means that it doesn’t need to be processed for recycling.
+- Reusing avoids the energy, natural resources, and monetary resources required for recycling.
+When you reuse an item, you’re able to extend its lifespan and keep it out of the waste stream, which means that it doesn’t need to be processed for recycling.
 Recycling requires significant amounts of energy and resources to collect, sort, and process materials, so reusing is a more efficient way to reduce waste.

-- Reusing can be done multiple times: Many items can be reused multiple times before they need to be recycled, which means that they can provide even greater benefits in terms of waste reduction and resource conservation.
+- Reusing can be done multiple times.
+Many items can be reused multiple times before they need to be recycled, which means that they can provide even greater benefits in terms of waste reduction and resource conservation.

-- Reusing promotes a circular economy: Reusing items within the same community or organization can create a closed-loop system in which waste is minimized and resources are conserved.
+- Reusing promotes a circular economy.
+Reusing items within the same community or organization can create a closed-loop system in which waste is minimized and resources are conserved.
 This type of circular economy is more sustainable and resilient than a linear economy based on production, consumption, and disposal.

 That being said, recycling is still an important way to reduce waste and conserve resources, especially for items that can’t be easily reused.
 Ultimately, the best approach to waste reduction is to prioritize reusing whenever possible, and to toss recyclable materials in the recycling bin when reuse is no longer feasible.